OPCODE-Open-Spring-Fest/KeyLogger5155/.github/Contributor_Guide/Contributing.md

 Step 2: Run "cd KeyLogger5155" on the terminal to move to the cloned repository.
 After that run "npm i" to install all the required dependencies.

+Step 4: Move to app directory ('cd app') and run 'pip install -r requirements.txt' on  your terminal .

 Step 3:
  Run 'guikeylogger.py' by clicking on the run program button on your IDE  OR  simply run the  following command:    python -u "<COMPLETE_PATH_TO_WHERE_guikeylogger.py_IS_LOCATED>\guikeylogger.py"